 Our members and guests participate in this worthy reforestation project through the California Garden Clubs, Inc. by donating money at our monthly meetings.
 Donations, in increments of $68, will purchase one plantation.
 Each plantation consists of approximately 350 trees on a little less than one acre.
-Our donations, in conjunction with Federal funds, are used to replant burned trees (native to our area) or repair damaged forests in the Cleveland National Forest, east of San Diego.
-The devastation that area suffered during the 2003 and 2007 fires was immense.
-As of September 2016, our club will have purchased approximately 90 plantations.
-The Cleveland National Forest Center sends our Club certificates of appreciation.
+Our donations, in conjunction with Federal funds, are used to replant burned trees (native to our area) or repair damaged forests throughout California, wherever there have been destructive fires.
+The devastation in these areas suffered during the 2003 and 2007 fires was immense.
+As of July 2019, our club will have purchased approximately 98 plantations.
+All the national forests in California that receive donations send our Club certificates of appreciation.
 For more information, go to the Penny Pines website.
 Honor someone or an event by making a contribution.
-Please contact Jeanne Green for more information.

 Rancho Bernardo Library Flower Arrangements:

 Beautiful plant and flower arrangements are donated and placed in the entryway every week by our members.
 When you visit the library, check them out.
 For nearly 20 years, this project has been expertly and lovingly engaged by members of the Bernardo Gardeners Club.

 This area used to be a bare strip, but it now hosts beautiful succulents.

 Th Bernardo Gardeners awarded two grants for school gardens.
 A grant of $550 went to a brand-new school, Connect Academy, to start its garden project with a shed to store garden tools.
 The second grant of $450 went to Westwood Elementary for another raised bed in its courtyard area.